Building Certificates (s6.26)

-A Building Certificate is a document issued by Council relating to existing works to a building.
-A Building Certificate is usually requested by buyers or sellers of property before settlement to make sure that what is being bought or sold is not going to be the subject of action by Council.
+A Building Information Certificate is a document issued by Council relating to the existing condition of a building.
+A Building Information Certificate is usually requested by buyers or sellers of property before settlement to make sure that what is being bought or sold is not going to be the subject of action by Council.

-A Building Certificate application may be requested for either a part or whole of a building and may be requested by:
+A Building Information Certificate application may be requested for either a part or whole of a building or buildings and may be requested by:

 - the owner of the property;